 Copyright © Nucleus Medical Media, Inc.

-To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
+To be diagnosed with conversion disorder you must have at least 1 symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.

 Images of internal body structures may be taken with:

-If no physical cause is detected, the patient may either be referred to a neurologist or for a psychiatric consultation.
+If no physical cause is detected, the patient may either be referred to a neurologist or a psychiatrist for a consultation.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.